The Probability of Life2020 Mar 27

 Note also that if I pull apart a living cell, I will have all the necessary parts all together at that time at one place, but there is no life.
 A living cell requires all the parts to also be in an integrated functional arrangement.
 However, outside their intact context, the components of life never self-assemble and integrate.

 Genes are necessary for life to exist, but genes alone are insufficient.
-All the other necessary things are no less complicated or rare than the genes.
+All the other necessary things are no less complicated or less rare than the genes.
 Together they show that the probability of naturalistic life origins is one of the lowest probabilities that could be known.
-Or said differently, the probability that life did not come from naturalistic origins is a thing that we can know with the very highest certainty.
+Or said differently, the probability that life did not come from naturalistic origins is a thing that we can know with extremely high certainty.

 In summary, the probability of life is insanely out of reach of the very-best-case probabilistic resources of the universe.
 To think that our existence happened by chance through natural materialistic processes does not stand up to reason.
 However, we do exist and we are alive, so therefore, there must be an alternative answer for the origin of life.
 I believe it is the most reasonable to allow that life came from a non-materialistic origin